jiawenchen10/ST-SepNet/README.md

 Welcome to ST-SepNet's GitHub repository!
 This repository hosts the code, data and model weight of **ST-SepNet** (KDD'25 Research Track).

-Spatio-temporal prediction is a pivotal task with broad applications in traffic management, climate monitoring, and energy scheduling.
+**Abstract**: Spatio-temporal prediction is a pivotal task with broad applications in traffic management, climate monitoring, and energy scheduling.
 However, existing methodologies often struggle to balance model expressiveness and computational efficiency, especially when scaling to large real-world datasets.
 To tackle these challenges, we propose ST-SepNet (Spatio-Temporal Separation Network), a novel framework that decouples temporal and spatial modeling to enhance both efficiency and precision.
 Therein, the temporal dimension is modeled using lightweight large language models, which effectively capture low-rank temporal dynamics.
 Concurrently, the spatial dimension is addressed through an adaptive hypergraph neural network, which dynamically constructs hyperedges to model intricate, higher-order interactions.
 A carefully designed gating mechanism is integrated to seamlessly fuse temporal and spatial representations.
 By leveraging the fundamental principles of low-rank temporal dynamics and spatial interactions, ST-SepNet offers a pragmatic and scalable solution for spatio-temporal prediction in real-world applications.
 Extensive experiments on large-scale real-world datasets across multiple benchmarks demonstrate the effectiveness of ST-SepNet in improving predictive performance while maintaining computational efficiency.
 This work may provide a promising lightweight framework for spatio-temporal prediction, aiming to reduce computational demands and while enhancing predictive performance.

 <p align="center">